mennlo/grappling-games/games/pinning/mount/mount-control-isolation.md

 ### Bottom Player
 **Position:** On back with partner mounted on top, arms isolated with elbows away from ribs
-**Objective:** Get both elbows back to ribs while working to improve position
-**Win:** Successfully return both elbows to the ribs or establish guard
+**Win:** Successfully get both hands on the hips with no arms under the elbows or get to guard

 ## Instructions
 1. Partners start with the top player in mount position with arms under both of the bottom player's elbows